mtamannaee/EE8204-Project/README.md

 ## Dataset
 * The dataset that has been used for this project is **sentiment140** dataset.
 It contains **1,600,000 tweets** extracted using the Twitter API.
 This dataset is publicly available at  [Kaggle Link](https://www.kaggle.com/kazanova/sentiment140).
-* Four types of sentiments has been assigned to these tweets in terms of zero to four score numbers.
+* Four types of scores has been assigned to these tweets in terms of zero to four score numbers.
 Based on such score assignment, **score = 0** indicates the most negative polarity score, and the **score = 4** indicates the most positive polarity score.
 These scores can help us as golden truth to perform sentiment classification on Natural Language texts like tweets.

 ## Dataset Schema